Burned at the Stake

 Burned at the Stake, also released as The Coming, is a 1981 film directed by Bert I. Gordon.
 It stars Susan Swift and Albert Salmi.

 Plot

 In the Salem of 1692, a group of witches are burned at the stake.
-Now, in the 1980s, a witch comes back from the dead, possesses one of her descendants, and goes hunting for the occupants of the town to avenge her death.
+Now, in the 1980s, Ann Putnam, a witch comes back from the dead, possesses one of her descendants Loreen Graham, and goes hunting for the occupants of the town to avenge her death.